Halfway Houses in Virginia, MN

 • Comprehensive substance use assessment

-• Individual counseling services, HIV and AIDS education, counseling and support and group counseling
+• HIV and AIDS education, counseling and support, substance use education and counseling for families

 Frequently Asked Questions About Sober Living and Halfway Houses in Virginia